Heartland Flyer: Regular service

 In April 2016, Amtrak began Thruway bus service between the Heartland Flyer in Oklahoma City and the Southwest Chief in Newton, Kansas, with one stop in Wichita.
-The schedule runs mostly overnight since the Southwest Chief arrives in Newton in the early morning.
+The schedule runs mostly overnight because the Southwest Chief running both eastbound and westbound calls on Newton in the early morning hours.
 Initial service was operated under contract by Village Tours of Wichita.

 On October 15, 2021, the northbound Heartland Flyer struck a car hauler north of Thackerville, Oklahoma.
 The train partially derailed and four passengers were injured.